What is HIP?

 - Create pathways to jobs that promote independence from public assistance

-- Ensure that the HIP expansion is fiscally sustainable
+- Ensure that HIP is fiscally sustainable

 How does HIP coverage work?